amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 Once you've invented a formula or design, you can **craft** it by using a downtime activity (see **Crafting**, below).
 No one else can craft this invention unless they learn your design as a long-term project.
 If you acquire a formula or design invented by another tinkerer, you may learn to craft it by completing a long-term project.

-Common alchemicals (see **Sample Creations** on page 226) and ordinary items don't require special formulas or designs to learn.
+Common alchemicals (see **Sample Creations** for more information) and ordinary items don't require special formulas or designs to learn.
 Anyone may attempt to craft them by using commonly available instructions.

 ## Crafting

 To craft something, spend one **downtime activity** to make a **Tinker** roll to determine the **quality level** of the item you produce.
-The base quality level is equal to your crew's Tier, modified by the result of the roll (see the results on the next page).
+The base quality level is equal to your crew's Tier, modified by the result of the roll (see the results in the next section).

 The results are based on your crew's Tier because it indicates the overall quality of the workspace and materials you have access to. *If you do the work with the **Workshop** upgrade for your crew, your effective Tier level is one higher for this roll.*